KomodoPlatform/dPoW/README.md

 ./m_notary_testnet_2023
 ```

 Good luck!
-Don't be shy to ask questions and learn from the Vetern Notary Node Operators!
+Don't be shy to ask questions and learn from the Vetern Notary Node Operators in Discord!

 ### Extra resources

 Example `systemd` service file for KMD deamon & smartchains - https://github.com/smk762/DragonhoundTools/blob/master/server/systemd/komodo-deamon.service
-Useful scrits and tools - https://github.com/webworker01/nntools
+Useful scripts and tools - https://github.com/webworker01/nntools

+### HELP!
+I can't split my funds!

+Sometimes, even when everything else looks ok, you might still see `"error":"couldnt create duplicates tx"`
+Here's a trick which might help.
+Send all your funds to your own address.
+E.g.
+`komodo-cli sendtoaddress YOUR_ADDRESS $(komodo-cli getbalance) "" "" true`

+The `"" "" true` bit at the end basically means "take fee from the funds sent" so it effectively merges all your utxos into one.
+Once that transaction confirms, try another split.

+You should also check the following:
+- Does your `wp_testnet` file have the correct private key / seed associated with your pubkey?
+- Is your `wp_testnet` file executable?
+- Are you trying to spend unconfirmed or coinbase funds?
+- Does your `pubkey.txt` file contain the correct pubkey?
+- Does your `split_testnet.sh` use the correct path to source the pubkey?
+- Is your private key imported in to all chains?
+- Are all chains synced?
+- Are you running the latest version of iguana?

+If all else fails, it may be a corrupted wallet.dat or local chain data.
+Make sure you have backed up your private key, then delete the chain data and wallet.dat file.
+Next, resync or bootstrap the chain.
+Don't forget to re-import your private key!

+If you are still having issues, ask for help in the Discord testnet channel.